Bachelor's Open Day

 You can also show your ticket on your telephone.

 Bring one of your parents

 1. Originally I said I would be coming alone, but I have changed my mind.
 Can I still bring one of my parents with me?

 You can change this via the link on your entrance ticket, if there is still room in the presentation(s).
 If a particular presentation is full or almost full, it may be that your parent can’t come to the presentation.
 In that case, he or she can enjoy a cup of coffee while waiting for you, or talk to some of the students and advisers at the information market in the Pieterskerk.

 2. Can I really only bring one parent with me?

-Because the Open Days are so popular, you really can only bring one parent to the presentations.
-Of course, you can bring two parents with you to the Information Fair and one parent can wait with a cup of coffee while the other parent goes with you to the presentation.
+Because the Bachelor's Open Day is so popular, you really can only bring one parent to the presentations.
+Of course, you can bring two parents with you to the information market and one parent can wait with a cup of coffee while the other parent goes with you to the presentation.